petsc/petsc/doc/manual/getting_started.rst

 See :any:`handson` to immediately jump in and run PETSc code.

-All PETSc programs use the MPI (Message Passing Interface) standard for message-passing communication :cite:`MPI-final`.
+All PETSc programs use the MPI (Message Passing Interface) standard for message-passing communication :cite:`mpi-final`.
 Thus, to execute PETSc programs, users must know the procedure for beginning MPI jobs on their selected computer system(s).
 For instance, when using the `MPICH <https://www.mpich.org/>`__ implementation of MPI and many